lsst/sdm_schemas/README.md

    produced, which then requires approval by DM-CCB to become the new project baseline.

+* `yml/imsim.yaml` describes the outputs of the pipelines for LSSTCam-imSim.
+  It is used to generate the data preview schemas, which are fixed at the time of their release, while this one will continue to evolve.

  * `yml/hsc.yaml` describes the outputs of the latest data release production pipelines.
 This schema is intended to approximate baselineSchema.yaml, but with the changes necessary to reflect the current state of the pipelines